particle-iot/docs/src/content/hardware/b-series-som/b-series-som-flexibility.md

 ### Why are there two different platforms?

-B Series SoM has two platforms, bsom and b5som, because the B4xx has a u-blox LTE Cat M1 cellular modem and the B5xx has a Quectel LTE Cat 1 with 2G/3G fallback cellular modem.
+B-Series SoM has two platforms, bsom and b5som, because the B4xx has a u-blox LTE Cat M1 cellular modem and the B5xx has a Quectel LTE Cat 1 with 2G/3G fallback cellular modem.
 These require sufficiently different code within Device OS itself that they require two different platforms.
 Device OS exposes a single cellular API that is the same across both cellular modems, so most user firmware is unaffected by the differences.

 On the Tracker, for example, there is a single platform, which allows both source and binaries to be shared between the North America and EMEAA models, because both have Quectel cellular modems (BG96-MC and EG91-EX).